How To Start A Podcast

 What are you fond of?
 What do you get excited to talk about?
 Have you written a book?
 There are so many things that you can be passionate about that can be done on a podcast show.

 For example, my podcast was created to help others to find their purpose and calling and to go after that dream wholeheartedly.
 I am naturally an encourager and as such my podcast is centered on me encouraging others to get up, step outside their comfort zone, and to go after their dreams.

-I'm fond of that topic, so I can talk about it for hours on end.
-That's another way to determine what you can find to talk about for hours that you're also passionate about.
+I’m fond of that topic so that I can talk about it for hours on end.
+That’s another way to determine what you can find to talk about for hours that you’re also passionate about.

 Let’s understand this.
 If you want to do this for a long time and not just for a quick thing, you will have to want to speak about your topic consistently.